ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Defending against the Dual-CA Compromise attack requires SCT Feedback, and explicitly requires the server to save full certificate chains (described in {{feedback-srvop}} as the 'complex' configuration.)
-After Auditors receive the full certificate chains from servers, they must compare the chain built by clients to the chain supplied by the log.
-If the chains differ significantly, the Auditor can raise a concern.
+After CT auditors receive the full certificate chains from servers, they must compare the chain built by clients to the chain supplied by the log.
+If the chains differ significantly, the auditor can raise a concern.

 \[